Developing a Notifications Framework

 First, we needed to define what methods and components in our design system count as a "notification," or means of grabbing a user's attention.
 We included:

 Next, my design partner and I researched best practices around using notifications and led a workshop with other designers.
-We asked them to share examples of notifications they've created and choose a category that best described the message purpose.
-They left stickies explaining how difficult or easy it was to decide between the categories we provided.
+We showed them a decision tree -- where categories based on message purpose (functional, promotional, etc.) led to specific component solutions -- and asked them to follow the chart using examples of notifications they've created.
+The designers left stickies explaining how difficult or easy it was to decide between the categories we provided.

-Finally, we gave them a worst case scenario: a screenshot of a page littered with notifications.
-We asked the designers to rate the most important notifications from 1 to 5 from both a user and business perspective and share their rationale.
+Finally, we gave them a worst case scenario: a screenshot of a page littered with notifications that could potentially trigger at the same time.
+We asked the designers to rate the importance of the notifications from 1 to 5 from both a user and business perspective and share their rationale.

-We took feedback and iterated on the purpose categories, this time adding subcategories for more nuance.
-Then we pressure-tested the changes by asking designers to match specific scenarios to the different categories and subcategories.
-Afterward, my design partner and I did an affinity mapping to find common themes and divergence across the card sorts.
+We took their feedback and iterated on the purpose categories, this time adding subcategories for more nuance.
+Then we pressure-tested the changes in a second workshop by asking designers to categorize specific scenarios using the new decision tree.
+Afterward, my design partner and I did an affinity mapping to find common themes and divergence across feedback.

 Results

 By identifying common problem areas, we were able to solve for the remaining points of overlap and confusion.
-We then presented our learnings and a new proposal to the notifications team at an on-site.
+We then presented our learnings and proposal to the notifications team at an on-site.

 After getting alignment, we created a "living" document that we shared with Product, Engineering, and Design teams so they could pressure-test the framework in their experiments, identify edge cases, and share feedback to help us refine.